TimCollins/Reddit.DailyProgrammer/README.md

 All solutions are in C# (.NET Framework 4.5) and are implemented as standalone Console applications except where noted.

+[This](https://www.reddit.com/r/dailyprogrammer/wiki/challenges) page features a more accessible list of the challenges.

 Complete
 --
 Challenge #1 Easy - [Greeting](http://www.reddit.com/r/dailyprogrammer/comments/pih8x/easy_challenge_1/)